ros2/sros2/SROS2_Linux.md

 ### Additional configuration for RTI Connext

-Prerequisite: to use DDS-Scurity with connext you will need to procure an RTI Licence and install the security plugin.
+Prerequisite: to use DDS-Security with Connext you will need to procure an RTI Licence and install the security plugin.

 Warning: this tutorial is for Connext 5.3.0.
 If you use Connext 5.2.4 please refer to the [tutorial from ROS 2 Beta 3](https://github.com/ros2/sros2/blob/release-beta3/SROS2_Linux.md)